jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 _"We the People of the United States, in Order to form a more perfect Union, establish Justice, insure domestic Tranquility, provide for the common defence, promote the general Welfare, and secure the Blessings of Liberty to ourselves and our Posterity, do ordain and establish this Constitution for the United States of America."_

 This new philosophy is how America formed a new political community.
 And this "Liberty Bell" player god has been kicking ass in the game of civilization ever since.
-That's why the rest of Western Civilization more or less has followed America's example.
+That's why the rest of Western Civilization, more or less, has followed America's example.

 So for contemporary Americans, Canadians, Brits, Aussies, Kiwis, etc. what the heck are good political decisions today?
 Where should we steer our player god?
 Every newspaper, politician, and political party says they're fighting for the good of our society.
 But our politics have so much disagreement, how can a regular person know the difference between heroes and villains?

 Today, we're all looking up from Main Street, trying to figure if Donald Trump is evil, or if the United Nations is trying to make a world government.
 We ask if CNN is manufacturing fake news, or maybe "all of them" are.
 If so, what's real news?

 Our questions never stop.
 Should the government-run health insurance, or a big corporation regulated by the government?
 Is climate change real?
 If the world is suffering so bad, why do "green" obsessed workplaces force us to drive commute in?
-And, if working from home was often unacceptable before March 2020, why are we being asked to do it now without so much as an apology from the middlemen in Big Business and Big Government who said it was unacceptable?
+And, if working from home was so unacceptable before March 2020, why are we being asked to do it at the drop of a hat, without an apology?

-That's why during this pandemic, many of us have stopped asking questions and started looking for better answers.
+That's why, during this pandemic, many of us have stopped asking questions and started looking for better answers.

-Wouldn't it be cool if we had clear answers between good and bad.
+Wouldn't it be cool if we had clear answers between good and evil?
 After all, if we step up, we can all be part of the player god as much as anyone else.
 That's why I created Main Street's new philosophy.

 One that bypasses today's "current events" news cycle, and childish bickering of political commentators.
 My philosophy wants the middle-class to take hold of the new digital levers of power.
 Only then will regular people no longer depend on the social services of Big Government or the corporate employment of Big Business.

 Only with a new philosophy will regular people become player gods again.

 If you were lost at sea, you'd grip a two-way radio like it was your life-line; because it would be.
-Likewise, Main Street will only enjoy greater security, freedom, dignity, productivity, and happiness when we squeeze and refuse to let go of powerful apps and electronics of the glorious Internet Age.
+Likewise, Main Street will only enjoy greater security, freedom, dignity, productivity, and happiness when we squeeze the powerful apps and electronics of the glorious Internet Age.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/PertinentObviousArrowcrab' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>
 Please enable sound.
 This game is politics.
 We always have a list of options to choose from.
 But it's holding the levers of power that let us pick the ones best for ourselves.
 [Credit: Civilization 6](https://www.youtube.com/watch?v=yKUFvo3_FYQ)